YuchuanTian/U-DiT/README.md

 ## Training

-Here we provide a brief tutorial on training a U-DiT model.
+Here we provide two ways to train a U-DiT model: 1. train on the original ImageNet dataset; 2. train on preprocessed VAE features (Recommended).

 **Training Data Preparation**
+Use the original ImageNet dataset + VAE encoder.
 Firstly, download ImageNet as follows:

 ```